top of page

 OUR HISTORY

-In 1983, three Midland families with special needs children began exploring possibilities for improving their children's education.
+In 1983, three Midland families with children with special needs began exploring possibilities for improving their children's education.
 They enlisted Kay Bynum, who worked successfully with one of the families.
 On January 16, 1984, the Developmental Disabilities Center opened with Kay Bynum as the director.
 The school was renamed Bynum School on July 17, 1992, by a duly executed Certificate of Amendment issued by the State of Texas.

 Bynum School is the only private school in the Permian Basin that provides year-round educational and vocational programs for students, ages preschool through adult, who have disabilities.